How DevReins compares

 Every tool on this list has a clear strength.
 Here's when to reach for each one.

-Pocketpane — AI agent supervision on any mobile device
+DevReins — AI agent supervision on any mobile device

 Termius — best-in-class mobile SSH client

 If you need a polished, reliable SSH experience with Mosh, port forwarding, SFTP, and a native app, Termius has the most mature mobile terminal on the market.
 It doesn't know what an AI agent is, but for raw terminal access it's the standard.
-Many Pocketpane users will run both.
+Many DevReins users will run both.

 Tailscale — zero-config mesh networking

-Try Pocketpane free
+Try DevReins free